kurokida/jsQUEST/docs/index.md

 # jsQUEST: A Bayesian adaptive psychometric method for measuring thresholds in online experiments.

 Using adaptive psychometric procedures, the experimenter can determine the stimulus intensity based on the outcome of the preceding trials.
-Watson and Pelli (1983) reported QUEST which uses a Bayesian method to estimate the position of the psychometric function. jsQUEST is a translation of QUEST into JavaScript to use in online experiments.
+Watson and Pelli (1983) reported QUEST which uses a Bayesian method to estimate the position of the psychometric function. jsQUEST is a translation of the MATLAB-based QUEST into JavaScript for online experiments.
+The source code is available on [GitHub](https://github.com/kurokida/jsQUEST).

-# A psychometric function which assumes the Weibull distribution.
+# A psychometric function assuming the Weibull distribution.

 Figure 1 shows a psychophysical function which assumes the Weibull distribution.
 You can also see this graph in [the demo](https://www.hes.kyushu-u.ac.jp/~kurokid/QUEST/jsPsychDemo/jsQUEST_jsPsychDemo.html).

 ![Weibull](./images/Weibull_function.png)

+*Figure 1.
+A psychophysical function assuming the Weibull distribution.*

 This graph has been drawn using the following default values: